lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 # Introduction

-SCHC is a compression and fragmentation mechanism defined in {{RFC8724}} while {{RFC9363}} provides a YANG Data Model for formal representation of SCHC Rules used either for compression/decompression (C/D) or fragmentation/reassembly (F/R).
-[LPWAN-ARCH] illustrates the use of several protocols for rule management using the YANG Data Model, such as CORECONF {{I-D.ietf-core-comi}}, NETCONF{{RFC6241}}, RESTCONF {{RFC8040}}.
+SCHC is a compression and fragmentation mechanism defined in {{RFC8724}} while {{RFC9363}} provides a YANG Data Model for formal representation of SCHC Rules used either for compression/decompression (C/D) or fragmentation/reassembly (F/R). {{I-D.ietf-schc-architecture}} illustrates the use of several protocols for rule management using the YANG Data Model, such as CORECONF {{I-D.ietf-core-comi}}, NETCONF{{RFC6241}}, RESTCONF {{RFC8040}}.
 The inappropriate use of any of these protocols leads to some possible attacks.
 The goal of this document is to define a threat model, summarize some possible attacks, and define augmentation to the existing Data Model in order to restrict the changes in the rules and, therefore, the impact of possible attacks.

 # Conventions and Definitions